Sudanese resistance committees: 2018–19 Sudanese protests

 In December 2018, there were 30 active resistance committees in Khartoum.
 As the 2018–19 Sudanese protests began, inactive groups reactivated and rejoined the network.
 The network collected paper, tyres and spray cans for their civil disobedience actions.

 The Sudanese resistance committees signed the January 2019 Declaration of Freedom and Change Charter (FFC), which called for president Omar al-Bashir to be removed from power.

 During the protests, the resistance committees loosely coordinated with the Sudanese Professionals Association (SPA) via online social networking services, while retaining their autonomy.
 Middle East Eye described the resistance committees as having been "crucial to [the] success" of massive street protests held on 30 June 2019.
 The 30 June marches, the first major marches since the 3 June Khartoum massacre, aimed, as had many earlier protests, to again put pressure on the Transitional Military Council (TMC) to transfer power to a civilian authority.
 Earlier in June, the TMC attributed the resistance committees' blocking of roads as the responsibility of the FFC, and argued that the actions were "against the law and norms and [constituted] a full crime against the citizens of violating their freedoms and preventing them from practicing their normal life."

 Some of the resistance committees were unsatisfied with the 5 July verbal deal agreed between the FFC and the TMC.
 Waleed Omar of one of the Omdurman resistance committees stated that the committees "[hadn't] been consulted and [hadn't] been represented".
 He said that the committees were preparing new protests.

 An Ayin media group political analyst interviewed by Middle East Eye described the resistance committees as "one of the main players in the political dynamics of Sudan after the revolution" and that the other key groups were "trying to avoid [the resistance committees'] radical positions towards the revolution."

 Assassinations

-According to activists interviewed by Radio Dabanga, Ammar El Dirdeiri of a Fatah district resistance committee and three other leading members of resistance committees were deliberately killed by the Rapid Support Forces and the National Intelligence and Security Service during the 30 June 2019 protest marches.
+According to activists interviewed by Radio Dabanga, Ammar El Dirdeiri of a Fatah district resistance committee and three other leading members of resistance committees were deliberately killed by the Rapid Support Forces and the General Intelligence Service during the 30 June 2019 protest marches.